 The Company reviews long-lived assets with finite lives, including identifiable intangible assets with determinable useful lives, for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to the future net undiscounted cash flows expected to be generated by the asset.
 If such assets are considered to be impaired, the impairment recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
 Fair value is estimated based on various valuation techniques, including the discounted value of estimated future cash flows.
 The evaluation of asset impairment requires the Group to make assumptions about future cash flows over the life of the asset being evaluated.
 These assumptions require significant judgment and actual results may differ from assumed and estimated amounts.
-During the years ended December 31, 2020, 2021 and 2022, the Group recognized impairment losses of \$567, \$2,443 and \$1,798 related to long-lived assets, respectively.
+Refer to Note 7 for details.